Page Reviewed / Updated - August 23, 2020

 Medicare supplemental insurance policies also do not cover stair lifts.
 These policies are intended to help with co-payments and deductibles for goods and services covered by original Medicare.
 Since, original Medicare does not help, neither would a Supplemental or Medigap policy.

 However, as of 2019, Medicare Advantage (MA) plans can offer supplemental healthcare benefits in addition to the already available supplemental benefits, such as vision, dental, and hearing.
-Previous to this new ruling, services and items that were primary intended for “daily maintenance” were not allowable benefits.
-That said, while CMS does not clearly define the term “healthcare benefits”, items and / or services must be medically necessary for the senior in question and advised by a licensed healthcare professional.
+Previous to this new ruling, services and items that were intended for “daily maintenance” were not allowable benefits.
+That said, while CMS does not clearly define the term “healthcare benefits,” items and / or services must be medically necessary for the senior in question and advised by a licensed healthcare professional.
 An item that assists with a functional need due to an injury or health issue, or reduces probable need for emergency care, may fit the bill for an allowable supplemental healthcare benefit.
-In April of 2019, the Centers for Medicare and Medicaid Services (CMS) brought additional good news with the announcement that Medicare Advantage plans in 2020 will be able to offer supplemental benefits for persons with chronic illnesses.
-These supplemental benefits, which may be tailored to the specific needs of the chronically ill MA recipient, do not necessarily have to be health related, only that they provide “a reasonable expectation of improving or maintaining the health or overall function” of that individual.
-Therefore, it is our interpretation that some 2019 Medicare Advantage plans will pay for stair lifts, and that even more MA plans will cover stair lifts in 2020.
+In April of 2019, the Centers for Medicare and Medicaid Services (CMS) brought more good news with the announcement that Medicare Advantage plans in 2020 will be able to offer supplemental benefits for persons with chronic illnesses.
+These supplemental benefits, which may be tailored to the specific needs of the chronically ill MA recipient, do not necessarily have to be health related.
+They only need to provide “a reasonable expectation of improving or maintaining the health or overall function” of that individual.
+Therefore, it is our interpretation that some 2019 Medicare Advantage plans will pay for stair lifts.
+And that even more MA plans will cover stair lifts in 2020.
 More clarity will be gained as the new MA plans roll out.

 To clarify, states wish to limit the number of persons who enter nursing homes paid for by Medicaid.
 Therefore, they are willing to provide financial assistance to help Medicaid eligible, nursing home qualified persons remain living at home.
 If the lack of a stair lift in one’s home would force them to move from the home, then it is likely Medicaid would pay.